-EDU 321 Psychology Applied to Teaching
+EDU 321 Teaching and Learning

 Study of learning factors and a variety of practices for effective, inclusive instruction, and of the principles and strategies for assessment of learning.
 Management theories, including conflict resolution, are studied and reinforced through classroom observation and participation in area schools.
 Prerequisite: EDU 215, PSY 214 or EDU 701, Admission to Department or consent of Department Chair.
-Students also must concurrently enroll in EDU 312P Practicum in Psychology Applied to Teaching.
+Students also must concurrently enroll in EDU 312P Practicum in Teaching and Learning.

-EDU 321P Practicum in Psychology Applied to Teaching
+EDU 321P Practicum in Teaching and Learning